xailient-public/docs/docs/installation.md

 You can get information about the version of xailient sdk installed, support email address, and location of the installation.

+!!! note
-_[NOTE: Keep note of the install location “Location” as you will need it in the steps below.]_
+    Keep note of the install location “Location” as you will need it in the steps below.

 __Go to Xailient Installation Folder__